 Definition of Commodification

-(noun) The act or process of changing of something into a commodity that can be bought and sold.
+(noun) The act or process of changing something into a commodity that can be bought, sold, or traded.

 Example of Commodification

 - Plural: commodifications